Grand Prix Masaveu de Asturias

-The Grand Prix Masaveu de Asturias was a men's ITF Grand Prix Circuit affiliated indoor hard court tennis tournament held one time in 1977.
-Also known as Masaveu Asturias Open it was played at the Oviedo Sports Pavillion, Oviedo, Spain.
+The Grand Prix Masaveu de Asturias was a men's ITF Grand Prix Circuit affiliated indoor hard court tennis tournament held one time in November 1977.
+Also known as Masaveu Asturias Open it was played at the Oviedo Sports Pavilion, Oviedo, Spain.

-This event was briefly the successor tournament to the earlier Masaveu Cup.
+This event was briefly the successor tournament to the earlier Oviedo International originally founded in 1951 Masaveu Cup.
+In 1978 the Masaveu Cup became a standalone under 21 tournament.